Passing California Smog Tests

 Smog tests are now done on the dynomometer (aka the rolling road) although some test areas may not have implemented this system because the dyno equipment is expensive.
 The dyno test is called Acceleration Simulation Mode (ASM) by CARB.
 The exhaust is sniffed at 15mph in 2nd gear and 25mph in 3rd gear to gain a more realistic sampling of engine emissions.

-Just judging by the numbers, the old TSI test was lenient by comparison to the current ASM standard but the ASM test is supposed to be easier to pass than the old test because the engine leans out under load.
-Keep in mind that the smog limits are strict enough that you are likely to fail if you go in the test unprepared.
+Just judging by the numbers, the old TSI test was lenient by comparison to the current ASM standard but the ASM test is supposed to be easier to pass than the old test because the engine leans out under load and light throttle.
+Keep in mind that the smog limits are strict enough that you are likely to fail if you go in the test unprepared because of the lack of modern engine management (computer controlled ignition, pre and post CAT oxygen sensors etc).

 TSI: